 Lacking a proper sense of purpose can be detrimental to one’s mental health.
 Many individuals face dilemmas regarding whether they are giving anything back to the world.
 Feeling that you are a selfish person, even if you are not, can add psychological stress.
-However, when you volunteer to help others, you would find a purpose in it.
-It would not only act as a means to identify yourself but would also motivate you to carry on.
+However, when you volunteer to help others, you find a purpose in it.
+It would act as a means to identify yourself and motivate you to carry on.

 Your self-esteem directly affects your happiness and psychological health.
 A person with higher self-esteem also performs better in various spheres of life.
 When you volunteer to take part in community service activities, it helps to build up your self-esteem.
 You get to work as a team with others and master different skills during the process.
 This development of self-esteem would enable you to take on various challenges in life more confidently.

-Volunteering would bring you in touch with plenty of people, from communities that you aren’t accustomed to.
+Volunteering would bring you in touch with plenty of people from communities that you aren’t accustomed to.
 This would help you understand and learn about others’ ways of life.
-This proves to be extremely beneficial in the long run by enhancing your social flexibility.
+This proves to be highly beneficial in the long run by enhancing your social flexibility.
 You would be able to see things from others’ points of view.
-Most importantly, volunteers develop the skills necessary for socializing properly.
+Most importantly, volunteers develop the skills necessary for socializing correctly.

 Besides ensuring various physical and mental health benefits and helping you develop your social skills, volunteering can also benefit you in your career.

-What are the 5 benefits of volunteer work as it relates to careers?
+What are the Five Benefits of Volunteer Work as it Relates to Careers?

 As mentioned previously, volunteering can bring you in touch with people from various walks of life.
-You may unexpectedly end up developing connections that would open up new career options or help you strengthen your career.
+You may unexpectedly develop connections that would open up new career options or help you strengthen your career.
 Moreover, volunteerism enables individuals to interact with others in a friendly and informal manner.
 This makes it possible to develop genuine relationships and connections that are valuable in the long run.

 A record of volunteer activities on your resume can also make it look better.
 Any company would like to employ a helpful individual.
 The ability to work in collaboration with others is a virtue that every employer values.
 When your resume shows that you have volunteered to help communities even though you would not gain anything from doing so, it essentially proves your determination and hard work.

 As a volunteer, you may try out a variety of activities in different fields.
 This helps to refine your existing skills in such activities or develop new ones.
-Building up different skills is always helpful in one’s career by making the person a deserving candidate for various jobs.
-Employers value skilled employees and additional skills in a relevant field would certainly give you an edge over other applicants.
+Building up other skills is always helpful in making the person a deserving candidate for various jobs.
+Employers value skilled employees, and additional skills in a relevant field would undoubtedly give you an edge over other applicants.
 It would also help you progress through your career faster by securing promotions.

 It isn’t uncommon for individuals to face dilemmas regarding what job role to pursue.
 While experimenting with your career might sometimes be risky, volunteering would allow you to try your hand at different types of work.
-You can then get an idea of what you excel at, eventually focusing on it to build your career.
+You can then get an idea of what you excel at, eventually focusing on building your career.

-The improved skills, network, and knowledge that you would develop through volunteering would make you a more confident person.
+The improved skills, network, and knowledge you would develop through volunteering would make you a more confident person.
 While applying for a job, you would feel more confident, knowing that you are a competent candidate for it.
 Taking part in volunteer activities is also a great way to develop your leadership and entrepreneurial skills.
-These skills can be extremely valuable in the long run.
+These skills can be precious in the long run.

 Volunteer for Habitat for Humanity

 If you are looking for a way to help out those around you, you may volunteer with your local Habitat for Humanity.
-A non-profit organization with a large network, we help to transform people’s lives by helping them meet one of the necessities of life: Shelter.
+A non-profit organization with an extensive network, we help transform people’s lives by assisting them to meet one of the necessities of life: Shelter.
 You may join us to help build or repair homes for needy families or work with your local Habitat ReStore.